PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Theory

-Here, $b_1$ is the linear bias, $\alpha(k,z)$ is given in \autoref{eq:alpha_k}. \bp is the bias parameter associated with the $\phi$ operator.
-This term only appears in the presence of PNG, as it is associated to the primordial bispectrum \autoref{eq:bispectrum_squeezed} which vanishes in case of Gaussian initial conditions.
-The term $\alpha$ introduces the dependence of $\delta_h$ with the scale $k$, proportional to $1/k^2$.
+Here $b_1$ is the linear bias, and $\alpha(k,z)$ is given in \autoref{eq:alpha_k}. \bp is the bias parameter associated with the $\phi$ operator.
+This term only appears in the presence of PNG, as it is associated with the primordial bispectrum (\autoref{eq:bispectrum_squeezed}), which vanishes in the case of Gaussian initial conditions.
+The term $\alpha$ introduces the $1/k^2$ dependence of $\delta_h$ on the scale $k$.

-Using this new bias expansion, the power spectrum for dark matter haloes, or any other biased tracer of the total matter density, can be computed similarly to \autoref{eq:halo_power_spectrum_linear}.
-The resulting halo power spectrum is given by:
+Using this new bias expansion, the power spectrum for dark matter halos, or any other biased tracer of the total matter density, can be computed similarly to \autoref{eq:halo_power_spectrum_linear}.
+The resulting halo power spectrum is given by